jenkins-x/jx-community/TOC/README.md

 - Coordinate with [CDF TOC](https://github.com/cdfoundation/toc), and pick a representative to the CDF TOC
 - Pick maintainers from regular contributors, using some predefined rules and regulations
 - Handle costs and budgets
-- Decide on routines and processes within the Jenkins-X project
+- Decide on routines and processes within the Jenkins X project

 ## Projects